 Adults are Batesian (palatable) mimics of the poisonous and distasteful pipevine swallowtail, Battus philenor (L.) (Brower 1958).

 The spicebush swallowtail is threatened throughout its range due to mortality of its caterpillar host plants from laurel wilt fungus (Raffaelea lauricola T.C.
 Harr., Fraedrich and Aghayeva) which is transmitted by the introduced red bay ambrosia beetle (Xyleborus glabratus [Eichhoff]) (Coleoptera: Curculionidae: Scolytinae).
 The red bay ambrosia beetle may even be able to survive the harsh winters of the northern range of the spicebush swallowtail (Riggins and Formby 2015).
 The list of Lauraceae infected by the fungus (Smith 2015) includes all of the known hosts of the spicebush swallowtail.
 Only the exotic camphortree, Cinnamomum camphora has shown any resistance at all to laurel wilt (Chupp and Battaglia 2014).
-However, Cinnamomum camphora is classified as invasive by the University of Florida Institute of Food and Agricultural Sciences, and planting is not recommended.
+Although survival of Cinnamomum camphora may support increased spicebush swallowtail populations (Gezon et al. 2019), it is classified as invasive by the University of Florida Institute of Food and Agricultural Sciences, and planting is not recommended.

 The authors would like to acknowledge Marc Minno for reviewing this article and offering helpful suggestions.
 The authors also express appreciation to William Barichivich for permission to use his photograph of the squirrel tree frog (Figure 23).